global business strategies

 Course Outline, Content & Agenda

-- Section 1 provides a broad overview of the core principles of global business strategy.
+- Section 1 provides a broad overview of the core principles of global business strategies.
 It demonstrates the key role of strategic management principles for organizational survival and prosperity in the global economy and it profiles the relationship between global market dynamics (mature & emerging) and the types of business strategies which companies pursue.
 A Framework for Global Business Strategy Success provides participants with insights into how global market analysis and business strategy development can be undertaken in a structured and systematic fashion.
 This framework is followed throughout the course.
 A company’s motivations for engaging in global markets (why?) are discussed alongside a consideration of global market entry timing (when?).

 - Section 2 deals with the principles underpinning global market choice, i.e. it is concerned with the decisions which companies take regarding which high potential geographical markets to target (where?).
 Topics include analysing the broader business environment, market analysis, market selection, understanding the cultural context of global business strategies, designing market intelligence systems for multiple global markets and undertaking competitor analysis, both global and local.
 Decisions relating to the crucial market entry mode choices made (how?), ranging from simple exporting to complex Foreign Direct Investment (FDI), are critically assessed.